 - US cases 22,129,231 (267,387 new) / deaths 372,384 (3,615 died today)

 Work on a custom hat order continues, it’s a do-over like nearly every other hat I’ve made over the last few months.
 I order more journals.
 I had hoped my handwriting would improve with daily practice, but sadly, no.

 Today’s social media chatter is about plans for new insurrections for January 16, 17 and 20.
 DC will be on high alert for the next 30 days.
 Of special concern is the safety of those attending, which include SCOTUS, past presidents, current Congressional members (including those in the line of ascension) and of course, Biden and Harris.
 I really hope they move it indoors and televise it, but Biden is ‘insistent on showing no fear.’
 The guest list has been pared down to 3,000 from a normal list of 200,000.

 One of the most jarring photos on social media today is of black men cleaning up the mess left behind by white insurrectionists.
 A photo worth a thousand words, and none of them good.
-Other than that, Twitter is a whole lot better in the absence of the barrage of Trump tweets and retweets.
-Who knew one guy could suck up so much oxygen.
+Other than that, Twitter is a whole lot better in the absence of Trump tweets and retweets.
+Who knew one person could suck up so much oxygen.

-Our lockdown has now been extended to January 18.
+Our lockdown in Seattle has now been extended to January 18.
 I won’t be eligible for a vaccine until May/June unless distribution turns around soon.
 Logistics are now compounded by needing to schedule appointments to coincide with a 2 hour window per 5 shot vial.
-If there is even a vial…or a needle…

 It’s my birthday today.
 I celebrate with unexpected gifts of flowers and cakes from a handful of people.
 NPR denoted January 6 as December 37, and moved the New year to January 20, as some of us have already done.
-Thus ending my day with a lighter note!
+It ends my day on a lighter note.

 January 10, 2021